 In rare cases, contributory negligence rules can be set aside if the defendant’s negligence is found to be “wanton or willful.”
 In other words, if the other party’s behavior was excessively reckless, occasionally the judge or jury may overlook a small mistake on the victim’s part.
 However, proving “wanton or willful” negligence is much more difficult than proving regular negligence, so this probably won’t be the first strategy your lawyer suggests, except in unusual circumstances.

 Note About The Carolinas

 While North Carolina uses contributory negligence statutes, South Carolina uses comparative negligence, in which a plaintiff can still collect damages from a defendant if they were less than 50 percent at fault.
 The plaintiff’s compensation will simply be reduced by the percentage that the deceased person was found to be at fault.
-At Auger & Auger, we assist clients with wrongful death and other personal injury cases in both states and will develop a strategy for the particular situation and state it took place.
+At Auger & Auger Accident and Injury Lawyers, we assist clients with wrongful death and other personal injury cases in both states and will develop a strategy for the particular situation and state it took place.

 What Evidence Do You Need In A Wrongful Death Case?

 This can depend on the kind of case.
 In a car or other type of accident, your lawyer will probably start with the police report.
 They may also canvas the scene to see if there are any additional witnesses who may have been missed.
 Additionally, traffic cam video is often useful, but so is a video from doorbells or other private cameras in the area.
 Sometimes a law firm investigator may uncover evidence that was missed in the police report.